UMass-Rescue/RescueBox/README.md

 General howto documentation is available on the [Wiki](https://github.com/UMass-Rescue/RescueBox/wiki) --Overview and Plugins could be useful.

+## Step-by-Step Setup [How To Video] (https://drive.google.com/file/d/1q27_mH22k6PXDhHhPWR8KSby3HSlQ6uQ/view?usp=sharing)
-To develop with VS Code on your laptop
+To develop with VS Code on your laptop.

 1. Install pre reqs : docker engine, git, google drive downloader gdown
     note: python and other runtime dependencies are in the container.